-3.4.3 SAFETY CAR – The safety car may be brought into operation to neutralise a race.
-When the order is given to deploy the safety car the message SAFETY CAR DEPLOYED will be sent to all drivers.
+3.5.3 SAFETY CAR – The Safety Car may be brought into operation to neutralise a race.
+When the order is given to deploy the SC the message SAFETY CAR DEPLOYED will be sent to all drivers.
 All FIA light panels will display “SC” and all marshal’s posts will display waved yellow flags and “SC” boards for the duration of the intervention.
 During the Safety Car period all drivers must maintain a positive delta throughout; drivers will be expected to reduce their pace to achieve a positive delta in a safe manner.
-Drivers who do not reduce their pace and achieve a positive time delta within the required time will receive the following penalty
+Drivers who do not reduce their pace and achieve a positive time delta within the required time will receive the following penalty:

 The safety car will join the track with its orange lights illuminated and will do so regardless of where the race leader is.
 All competing cars must reduce speed and form up in line behind the safety car no more than 10 CAR LENGTHS APART.

-3.4.4 VSC/SC MAXIMUM TIME DELTA PENALTY – Drivers who are found to have breached the maximum time delta set by IRL during SC and VSC conditions will receive the following penalties:
+3.5.4 VSC/SC MAXIMUM TIME DELTA PENALTY – Drivers who are found to have breached the maximum time delta set by IRL during Virtual Safety Car and Safety Car conditions will receive the following penalties:

 DRIVERS ARE EXEMPT FROM THIS RULING UNDER SPECIAL CIRCUMSTANCES

-3.4.6 OVERTAKING DURING THE SAFETY CAR PERIOD – Drivers are reminded that overtaking other drivers or the safety car under SC conditions is not permitted.
+3.5.6 OVERTAKING DURING THE SAFETY CAR PERIOD – Drivers are reminded that overtaking other drivers or the safety car is not permitted, regardless of what position they are in and the position of the drivers around them; even if the driver ahead is a lap down (backmarker).
 This includes overtaking another driver prior to the safety car line to gain an advantage when entering the pit-lane or prior to the start/finish line or green flags at the conclusion of the safety car period.